 This does not mean that your location managers should have a stack of gift vouchers handy every single time a customer complains.
 See the big picture and structure your investments accordingly.

 - Establish brand guidelines and ensure that these are followed at all levels of the organization.

 - Foster a customer experience management culture in which everyone takes part in developing and evangelizing your brand.

 - Implement tools, training, and technology that enable you to stay on top of your online and offline reputation.

-- Manage customer feedback and respond proactively to customer needs and expectations.
+- Manage unsolicited feedback and respond proactively to customer needs and expectations.

 - Have crisis communication plans and reputation management and protection measures in place for worst-case scenarios.

 Reputation measurement keeps you in business.
-Even though you may feel like you have no control over what people say or think — that your reputation is all based on their perceptions — sound reputation measurement and brand management practices will give you the ability to influence those perceptions.
+Even though you may feel like you have no control over what people say or think — that your brand reputation is all based on their perceptions — sound reputation measurement practices and brand management skills will give you the ability to influence those perceptions.

-It can drive increased awareness, engagement, and customer loyalty, and enhances your business’ capacity to endure.
+This can then drive increased awareness, engagement, and customer loyalty, and enhances your business’ capacity to endure.

 Reputation measurement fosters trust.
 Consumer trust is something you cannot buy.
 It certainly can’t be won by simply spending money on ads or embarking on massive blitz campaigns.